adrienpayong/Fruit-detection-using-YOLOv5/README.md

 Yolov5 is similar to Yolov4 but differs in the following ways:
 - Yolov4 was provided as part of the Darknet framework, which is written in C.
 Yolov5 is built on top of the PyTorch framework.
-- Yolov4 configuration is by using.cfg files, however Yolov5 use.yaml files for configuration.
+- Yolov4 use .cfg files for configuration and Yolov5 use .yaml files for configuration.

 For further details, please see the [Yolov5 Github repository](https://github.com/ultralytics/yolov5).